Lu-c-s/Twitter-backend-frontend/README.md

 # Twitter-backend-frontend
-Twitter timeline example mande in rocket-seat course
+Twitter timeline example mande in rocket-seat course with socket.io/node.js/React

 ## How to run